 The value of a single project is expressed as an index score (see below).
 Project index scores are based upon a grading rubric that evaluated the project's ability to transform the health care system.
 The State has assigned an index score to each project based on the grading rubric and the given project's relative value to the other projects in the state's menu.
-The final index scores will be available to providers for each project before the submission of their application, as part of the DSRIP project toolkit, described in Attachment J.
+For application planning, index scores for each project are available to providers in the DSRIP Project Toolkit.
+These values have been made available to applicants in advance for their application submission.